DonatHalimi/sheero/frontend/README.md

   - **utils/**
     Contains utility functions and helper methods used throughout the application.
 Key files include:
+    - **constants/validations/**: Contains objects with REGEX patterns, title and message for each module ensuring consistency and centrality of validation.
+    - **validations/**: Contains validation schemas for different modules.
     - **axiosInstance.js**: Configures and exports an Axios instance for making API requests, with cookie-based authentication.
     - **checkEnv.js**: Verifies that all required environment variables are set, ensuring the app runs with the correct configuration.
     - **config.js**: Centralized configuration file for setting base URLs and other global settings across the app.